nk-gears/useful-links/README.md

 - [Asynchronous JS Cheatsheet](https://frontarm.com/async-cheatsheet.pdf)
 - [Property order is predictable in JavaScript objects since ES2015](https://www.stefanjudis.com/today-i-learned/property-order-is-predictable-in-javascript-objects-since-es2015/)
 - [This year in JavaScript: 2018 in review and npm’s predictions for 2019](https://blog.npmjs.org/post/180868064080/this-year-in-javascript-2018-in-review-and-npms)
+- [You don't need MomentJS](https://github.com/you-dont-need/You-Dont-Need-Momentjs) - List of date-fns or native functions which you can use to replace moment.js + ESLint Plugin

 ### Useful libraries 💾